gumblex/cntms/README.md

 This TMS proxy solves the problems that map services in China geneally have distorted coordinates.
 It stitches the upstream tiles to make standard EPSG:3857 tiles.
 This proxy also caches tile images.

-Supports: Baidu, Tencent, Gaode, Google, GeoQ, Tianditu, and OpenStreetMap.
+Supports: Baidu, Tencent, Gaode, Google, GeoQ, Tianditu, OpenStreetMap and ArcGIS MapServer.

 Edit `tmsapi.ini` to set listen address, port, cache size, and upstream APIs.